Most Common Weaknesses ProArch's Penetration Testing Uncovers

 Unsecured File Shares with Sensitive Data

-- They’re easy to gain access to.
+- Easy to access

 Privileged Accounts Running as Service Accounts